 As a reaction to the lack of a common European definition of ‘Wilderness’, the Wilderness Working Group of the Wild Europe Initiative developed and generated the definition of European Wilderness and Wild Areas (Wild Europe Initiative 2013), which builds on the definition of the existing IUCN Category IB and is the Basis for the European Wilderness Quality Standard.

-The definition of Wilderness by the Wild Europe Initiative is also used for the European Guidelines on Management of Wilderness and Wild Areas in the Natura 2000 Network (European Commission, Kun European Wilderness Society 2013) and in the European Commission Wilderness Register.
+The definition of Wilderness by the Wild Europe Initiative is also used for the European Guidelines on Management of Wilderness; including Wild Areas in the Natura 2000 Network (European Commission, Kun European Wilderness Society 2013) and in the European Commission Wilderness Register.

 What is Rewilding?